Constraining the Thickness of the Galactic Halo through Cosmic-Ray Anisotropy Using the Spatial-Dependent-Propagation Model: Results

 \subsection{Anisotropy and Solar Offset}

-It is proposed in the literature that the energy-dependent anisotropy and softening features in the energy spectra might have a common origin \citep{2019JCAP...10..010L}.
-Figure~\ref{fig:aniso} demonstrates that the energy-dependent CR anisotropy amplitudes can be well reproduced in this model.
-Considering the contribution of the local source, the anisotropy of all components can be divided into three regions by energies.
-In the lowest-energy region (region I), the anisotropy is influenced by the propagation coefficient and local sources, and the former dominates although the latter becomes important as the energy increases.
-The contribution of the local source to the anisotropy reaches its maximum value at tens of TeV and then decreases, and thus it is essential for the reproduction of the dip features in region II.
-At the highest-energy range (region III), the thicker the halo, the larger the anisotropy.
-In this region, the effect of the local source becomes limited and the propagation effect dominates.
-In region III, the model-calculated amplitudes vary.
-The goodness of model fit to the four observational points above PeV energy are 0.81, 0.43, 4.84, 10.16, and 16.92 for $\rm Z_{IH}$ adopted as 0.75, 1.0, 1.15, 1.3, and 1.45 kpc, respectively, and the p value of the latter three correspond to $\rm 1~\sigma, 2~\sigma, 3~\sigma$, respectively.
-From this it can be seen that the inner halo is thicker than the typical value of a few hundred pc \citep{2012ApJ...752L..13T}.
+It has been proposed in the literature that the energy-dependent anisotropy and softening features in the energy spectra may share a common origin \citep{2019JCAP...10..010L}.
+Figure~\ref{fig:aniso} demonstrates the successful reproduction of energy-dependent CR anisotropy amplitudes in this model, encompassing all major CR elements.
+By considering the contribution of the local source, the anisotropy of all components can be divided into three energy regions. \textls[-20]{In the lowest-energy region (region I), the anisotropy is primarily influenced by the propagation coefficient and local sources.
+At this stage, the former dominates, although the latter becomes increasingly important as the energy increases.
+The contribution of the local source to the anisotropy reaches its maximum value at tens of TeVs and then diminishes, playing a crucial role in reproducing the dip features observed in region II.
+In the highest-energy range (region III), the anisotropy increases as the galactic halo thickens.
+In this region, the effect of the local source becomes limited, and the propagation effect once again dominates the CR anisotropy.}